canonical/ubuntu-packaging-guide/udd-newpackage.rst

 I started with a Python library called `flufl.enum`_, which is a fairly typical setuptools-based Python package.
 Fortunately, it's also maintained in Launchpad using Bazaar, so that makes bootstrapping much easier.
-(TBD: add instructions for using other upstream VCSs.)

 Because we want to package the trunk branch, getting started is pretty simple::